-You don’t have to eat a lot of fish to get the wonderful heart health benefits that many women need as they transition menopause and move into their post-menopause years.
+You don’t have to eat a lot of fish to get the wonderful heart health benefits that many women need as they transition from peri-menopause to menopause and then move into their post-menopause years.

 The Omega-3 fats in fish help to reduce the production of compounds which may cause blood vessels to constrict as our oestrogen levels decline, leading to higher blood pressure with age.
 Omega-3 fats from fish (and extra virgin olive oil and/or olives) help to protect blood vessels and improve blood flow.

 Canned tuna (in springwater) is fine as is frozen fish.
 I often purchase frozen blue cod which is harvested from the freezing waters at the bottom of New Zealand’s south island.
 The photo attached is some of this blue cod.

 I hope that you can make this dish sometime.
 Now that I’m well into post-menopause myself, it’s a regular dish on my dining table too.
 All the family love it.

 MyMT™ MEDITERRANEAN BAKED FISH